AhmedElsherbini/Align2XL/README.md

 The tool was written to be used on Linux command line or any python IDE !

 ## Usage
-For your own comfort, make sure you have the files in the same directory as the tool!
+For your own comfort, make sure you have the files are in the same directory as the tool!
 Type in your command line, then just answer questions !